QRB-Labs/qrb/docs/hosting.md

 | Height  | 292   |
 {:.custom-table}

+* **New**: Ethiopian government regulations prohibit import of used ASIC mining rigs at this time.
 * **Network**: single Ethernet RJ-45 port
 * **Power**: single phase 240V, max 16A.
 Customer servers must have a power cord with single C20 plug. <img src="images/c20-plug.png" />